MarkRBishop/wk1-challenge/README.md

 ## Description
-This excercise was to change an existing code for a website to fulfill the User's desire to follow accessibility standards It demonstrated the ability to edit pre-existing code to add a feature (accessibility) without changing the functionality of the code itself
+This excercise was to change an existing code for a website to fulfill the User's desire to follow accessibility standards It demonstrated the ability to edit pre-existing code to add a feature (accessibility) without changing the functionality of the code itself.
+This excercise also provided an opportunity to Debug code as well, as certain aspects of the code were missing, causing the product to not look identical to what the finished product should look like.
+Even though this was not directly stated in the acceptance criteria that was initially provided by the user.
 Below is the criteria provided by the user.